The One Thing You Need In Order To Find Everlasting Love — And 2 Things You Definitely Do Not

 Most dating advice will try to get you to find your ideal partner.
 Embarrassingly, even one of my own books has a subtitle that states how to find your ideal partner.
 I wish I could change that subtitle.

-So what's the one thing you need to find real, everlasting love?
+Two things you don't need in order to find real, everlasting love:

 Don’t get me wrong — a good enough partner is terrific.
 When I say good enough, I mean not perfect.
 While there are no guidebooks for being a perfect partner, learning how to find love, or finding an ideal mate, some solid guidelines will determine whether your relationship will be great, good, passable, or nightmarish.